 Off-label medicines

-A medicinal product cannot be sold or promoted for a particular use without a MA relating to that use.
+A medicinal product cannot be sold or promoted for a particular use without an MA relating to that use.
 In some instances, however, medical opinion indicates that a drug is effective for a different use and a doctor may prescribe that drug "off-label" for that use.
-A controversial instance of this arose recently in relation to Avastin (which is licensed for cancer treatment) for treating wet age-related macular degeneration, use of which became widespread not because there were no alternative licensed treatments, but because those treatments were more expensive.
+A controversial instance of this arose in relation to Avastin (which is licensed for cancer treatment) for treating wet age-related macular degeneration, use of which became widespread, not because there were no alternative licensed treatments, but because those treatments were more expensive.

 Applications

-The effect of Brexit
+Effect of Brexit